jeremycyr/astro-paper/src/data/blog/simple-rate-limiting-step-functions-sqs-priority-and-task-tokens.md

 What does this mean in practice?
 You can have a complex workflow halt to wait for some work to complete.
 While it does so, it's not consuming compute, and can theoretically wait as long as **one year** for the worker to do its thing—all while preserving the execution state up to the delegation point.

-## That's Great, but How Does That Help Me Rate Limit Requests to My AS/400?
+## That's Great, but How Does That Help Me Rate Limit Requests to My AS/400 or whatever?

 The key here is that when you reach an async operation in your Step Function, you drop a message to a queue.
 Then serving that queue is a single worker function.
 That worker function can use AWS's built-in provisioned concurrency configuration to limit the maximum number of executions.